lukemelas/EfficientNet-PyTorch/README.md

 # EfficientNet PyTorch

-### Update (October 08, 2019)
+### Update (October 12, 2019)

 This update changes activation function implementation to more memory-efficient.
-For more details please refer to: https://github.com/lukemelas/EfficientNet-PyTorch/issues/18
+For more details please refer to: https://github.com/lukemelas/EfficientNet-PyTorch/issues/18.
+Thanks to [Dmytro Panchenko](https://www.kaggle.com/hokmund) for the pull request.

 ### Update (July 31, 2019)